zhusheldon/zhusheldon.github.io/docs/_posts/2024-02-01-an-introduction-to-regression.markdown

 # What is the purpose of regression?

-Regression describes what kind of relationship one **target variable** shares with one or more other **features**.
+Regression is a modeling technique that describes what kind of relationship one **target variable** shares with one or more other **features**.
 Typically, this target variable is a continuous numerical value.
 One reason to build out regression models is to **predict** or **forecast** how the target value changes when we change the values of one of the features.
 Another reason is to evaluate how influential each feature is in affecting the target.
 Determining how strong the **causal relationship** is between a certain feature and the target will allow us to focus more on it in the future.

 ![Regression Example]({{ site.url }}{{ site.baseurl }}/assets/images/regression_heightvsweight.png)
 * A example of regression showcasing the linear relationship between people's height and weight.